Are olives fattening?

 4. How to differentiate healthy olives?

-Differentiating natural and quality olives from more industrial ones is something you can do from home.
-If the olives you have bought last in the fridge like new for weeks and weeks, it is an irrefutable proof that these olives are very well treated and full of preservatives.
+Differentiating natural and quality olives from more industrial can be easy and you can can do.
+If the olives you have bought last in the fridge like new for weeks and weeks, it is an irrefutable proof that these olives have full of preservatives.

-If, on the other hand, the olives have a white layer on top, we find natural olives.
-The olive contains yeasts that little by little ferment the olive and remove its bitterness.
+On the other hand, we identify natural olives if the olives have a white layer on top.
+The olive contains yeasts that gradually ferment the olive and remove its bitterness.
 During this process a floating white layer can come out.
 This white layer is not harmful.
 The only thing you have to take care of is that the white layer does not get in contact with the olives, because it can spoil them.

 5. Is it bad to eat olives at night?